top of page

 Macon, GA

-Howard High School is part of a middle school/high school complex sharing central facilities for food service.
-Dunwody/Beeland designed the 190,000 SF facility and coordinated with another local architect to design the middle school.
-The facility is based on a prototype developed by the two firms for the Bibb County School District.
-When Howard was 90% complete, the scope was increased to add a 600 seat auditorium.
-The basic classrooms are constructed in a two story building surrounding a central courtyard.
-Vocational art and ROTC areas are housed in conventional wings.
+Howard High School is part of a comprehensive middle and high school campus that shares centralized food service facilities.
+Dunwody/Beeland designed the 190,000 SF high school and collaborated with a local architectural partner on the adjacent middle school.
+The facility is based on a prototype developed jointly for the Bibb County School District, allowing for efficient planning and future adaptability.
+Near project completion, the scope was expanded to include a 600-seat auditorium.
+Academic classrooms are organized within a two-story structure surrounding a central courtyard, while vocational arts and ROTC programs are accommodated in dedicated wings to support specialized instruction.

 Veterans Elementary School, Bibb County School District